 Admittedly, it doesn’t do as much as a mainstream Wear OS (formerly Android Wear) or watchOS device, especially when it comes to third-party apps.
 If you’re concerned about that, you’re probably best casting your gaze elsewhere.

 Like its predecessor, the Amazfit Pace, the Stratos looks pretty gorgeous.
 Its circular screen is big and bright, and its body doesn’t look cheap — although it doesn’t carry itself with the poise of some of the more expensive smartwatches, like the ridiculously pricey TAG Heuer Connected.

 The Amazfit Stratos offers decent battery life — five days which is good, although not exactly category leading.
 Its predecessor, the Amazfit Bip, offered a truly bonkers 45-days battery life, meaning you only had to charge it once every six weeks.

 You can pick up the Huami Amazfit Stratos from today.
-The company is selling it globally through its website for $199.99 (although you can also pick one up from sites that specialize in Chinese tech, like GeekBuying).
+The company is selling it globally through its website for $199.99, and on Amazon (although you can also pick one up from sites that specialize in Chinese tech, like GeekBuying).